StreamFinance-Protocol/klyra-docs/docs/finance/liquidations.md

 On Klyra liquidations are forcefully closing a trader's position on the orderbook.
 This occurs when the trader's account balance, including collateral and unrealized profits or losses, falls below the maintenance margin requirement.
 During liquidation, the system matches the trader’s position with counter-orders on the market, effectively selling or buying the position to bring the account back into compliance or close it entirely.
 If liquidity is insufficient or the clearing price results in a negative balance, additional mechanisms, such as insurance funds or deleveraging, are employed to manage risks.

 ### Maintenance Margin and Liquidation Conditions
-A perpetual maintenance margin rate is the minimum collateral a trader must maintain to keep a position open.
-This rate, typically between 1-10% of the position size, varies depending on platform-specific risk parameters.
+A perpetual maintenance margin is the minimum collateral a trader must maintain to keep a position open.
+It is calculated using the formula:

+`maintenance_margin = position_size * maintenance_margin_rate`

+We see that the maintenance margin depends on both the position size (leverage) and the maintenance margin rate.
+This rate, typically between 1-10%, varies depending on platform-specific risk parameters.
 An account is deemed liquidatable when its value (including profits and losses) falls below the maintenance margin requirement.

 Each block, the system identifies all accounts with liquidatable positions.
 However, since the number of transactions per block is capped, not all positions can be liquidated at once.
 To address this, the system employs a priority mechanism to determine which accounts are liquidated first based on their risk level.